-1-20 of 42 items from 2016 « Prev | Next »
+1-20 of 53 items from 2017 « Prev | Next »

-ABC has had a hard time establishing new drama TV series.
-Last season, they introduced six and cancelled four of them.
-Will Notorious be a ratings success for the network on Thursday nights, a highly-competitive evening?
-Will it be cancelled or renewed for a second season?
-Stay tuned.Notorious revolves around the symbiotic relationship between a charismatic defense attorney (Daniel Sunjata) and a powerhouse TV producer (Piper Perabo) as they attempt to control the media, the justice system, and each other.
-Together, they make great TV and determine the nation's headlines.
-The rest of the cast includes Kate Jennings Grant, Aimee Teegarden, J. August Richards, Sepideh Moafi, Ryan Guzman, and Kevin Zegers.Read More… »
+It's official.
+ABC has announced they've cancelled Notorious after one season.
+Deadline confirmed the cancellation, last night.The drama revolves around the symbiotic relationship between a charismatic defense attorney (Daniel Sunjata) and a powerhouse TV producer (Piper Perabo) as they attempt to control the media, the justice system, and each other.
+The cast also includes Kate Jennings Grant, Aimee Teegarden, J. August Richards, Sepideh Moafi, Ryan Guzman, and Kevin Zegers.Read More… »

 - Derek Anderson